garthmortensen/401k_fractional/README.md

 Submit a .zip archive of the following:
 1. The code.
 2. Replicated Table III output (.pdf, .docx, .html).
-3. 2-3 paragraphs summarizing your analysis aimed at a non-technical policy maker audience (.pdf, .docx, .html).
+3. 2-3 paragraphs summarizing your analysis aimed at a non-technical policy maker audience.

 ## Time